komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 * **Above/below the line/last arrow**
     * BUYs are allowed if the close price is above the line/arrow in the Buy-buffer.
-If the Buy-buffer is empty, the last bar with some value in the Buy-buffer is used.
     * SELLs are allowed if the close price is below the line/arrow in the Sell-buffer.

-If the Sell-buffer is empty, the last bar with some value in the Sell-buffer is used.
+    If the buffer is empty, the last bar with some value in the buffer is used.

 * **On line/last arrow cross**
     * BUYs are allowed on the bar where the close price crosses above the line/arrow in the Buy-buffer.
-If the Buy-buffer is empty, the last bar with some value in the Buy-buffer is used.
-For arrows, only the first cross is used.
     * SELLs are allowed on the bar where the close price crosses below the line/arrow in the Sell-buffer.

-If the Sell-buffer is empty, the last bar with some value in the Sell-buffer is used.
+    If the buffer is empty, the last bar with some value in the buffer is used.
 For arrows, only the first cross is used.

 * **On lines cross**:
     * BUYs are allowed on the bar where line from the Buy-buffer crosses above the line from the Sell-buffer
     * SELLs are allowed on the bar where line from the Buy-buffer crosses below the line from the Sell-buffer

 * **On lines position**:
     * BUYs are allowed on every bar where line from the Buy-buffer is above the line from the Sell-buffer